 When the transition paradigm emerged as part of the spread of global democracy in the 1980s and early 1990s, women's political empowerment was only a relatively weak element of the initial framework.
 It was present but generally not well-articulated or strongly pursued by mainstream aid actors.
 In the intervening years, however, it has gained a stronger place, and acceptance has grown of the general principle that women's political equality is central to the quality and integrity of democratic practice and governance.
-The idea that women's political empowerment contributes directly to, and in some ways is ally disadvantaged groups will not naturally or necessarily occur in contexts of democratization-activists in democratizing countries and the external aid practitioners supporting them need to give sustained and specific attention to inclusiveness if it is to advance.
-Work on women's political empowerment has come to represent a crucial evolutionary element of democracy support and development assistance more generally.
+The idea that women's political empowerment contributes directly to, and in some ways is a prerequisite for, sustainable development also has gained ground.

+support and development assistance more generally.